Quellkern/.github/profile/README.md

 # 🚀 Welcome to **Quellkern**

-We are called **Quellkern**, a dynamic duo organization where collaboration and innovation thrive.
-We are a two-person team passionate about building creative projects that solve real-world problems and push the boundaries of our own creativity.
+We are called **Quellkern**, a two-person team passionate about building creative projects that solve real-world problems and push the boundaries of our own creativity.
 Together, we combine our skills to deliver impactful solutions.

 ---